 National Academy of Sciences confirms effectiveness of Ecological Process Management (aka natural regulation).

-Yellowstone’s grizzly bears removed from federal threatened species list; New winter use plan approved for winters beginning in 2008.
+Yellowstone's grizzly bears removed from federal threatened species list.

 Grizzly bears returned to threatened species list.
-Wolves in Wyoming returned to endangered species list; Interim winter use plan approved for winters 2009–2011.
-Bioprospecting final EIS completed.
-Science agenda established for Greater Yellowstone Ecosystem.
+Bioprospecting final EIS completed; science agenda established for Greater Yellowstone Ecosystem.

 National Park Service Centennial.